 Through astronomy, we ascertain the laws which govern the heavenly bodies, and by which their motions are directed.
 Through astrology, we investigate their archetypal characteristics and seek to discern their influence upon our psyche and destinies.

-Author of the monumental work Cosmos and Psyche, Rick is one of the leading astrologers of our time.
+Rick Tarnas, PhD, author of the monumental work Cosmos and Psyche, is one of the leading astrologers of our time.
 He is a professor of Philosophy and Psychology at the California Institute of Integral Studies in San Francisco and founding director of its graduate program in Philosophy, Cosmology, and Consciousness.
 He is also adjunct faculty at Pacifica Graduate Institute in Santa Barbara where he teaches in the Clinical and Depth Psychology programs.
 Read more

 In Chartres, Rick will lecture on the transits of the planets at this critical time in history and guide us into a deeper understanding of how the planets are currently affecting human history and behavior.